Team-2960/2960-FRC-2020/README.md

 <h1>Frc-2020-Code</h1>
-The code for the 2018 FRC Robot for team 2960
+The code is for the 2020 FRC Robot for team 2960

 <h1>Links</h1>
 The Wplib java doc: http://first.wpi.edu/FRC/roborio/release/docs/java/